Slideshow776/Sandbox-1/README.md

      The challenge presented is to encircle the fish with the mouse cursor or finger if on an Android device.
       The avatar will move after touch release, and it's important not to draw your shapes such that the avatar does not fall into the water, and successfully encircles the moving fish.

-     The game is also ment to bring forth positive feelings regarding the need for inclusion of different people, as the main character is [Sami](https://en.wikipedia.org/wiki/Sámi).
+     The game is also meant to bring forth positive feelings regarding the need for the inclusion of different people, as the main character is [Sami](https://en.wikipedia.org/wiki/Sámi).

 2. :purple_heart: Mechanics: the rules of the game world